ShipChain/python-common/README.md

  named `manager` with the associated User and that User must be present (with at least the one attribute) in the `included` property of the response.

-The above example utilizes the `EntityRef` exposed via the `assertions` fixture.
+The above example utilizes the `EntityRef` exposed via the `json_asserter` fixture.
 This is a reference to a single entity defined by a combination of: ResourceType, ResourceID, Attributes, and Relationships.
 When providing the `entity_refs` argument to an assertion, you cannot provide any of the following arguments to the assertion directly:
  `resource`, `pk`, `attributes`, or `relationships`.

-When providing `included` assertions, you can provide either a single EntityRef or a list of EntityRef instances.
+When providing `included` json_asserter, you can provide either a single EntityRef or a list of EntityRef instances.
 If a list is provided, _all_ referenced entities must be present in the `included` property of the response.
 As they do for the simple usage above, The same assertion rules apply here regarding providing a combination of `resource`, `pk`, and `attributes`.